 - client_id the ID of your system; for example: myid.myclient - scope set this to myid.rest.basic - redirect_uri set this to the URL of the page on your website to which the authorization code will be returned.
-This must be the same as the URL you specified in the appsettings.Production.json file. - state this value is returned in the redirect, allowing you to persist data between the authorization request and the response; you can use this as a session key. - response_type set this to code
+This must be the same as the URL you specified in the custom client configuration file. - state this value is returned in the redirect, allowing you to persist data between the authorization request and the response; you can use this as a session key. - response type set this to code